 Attendance is an integral component of participation and professionalism and is accordingly considered a graded activity.
 A student officially enrolled in a course is responsible for the content as specified in the course syllabus and is required to attend all classes in the course curriculum.
 Students are expected to attend all scheduled classes, laboratories, and small group sessions.
-During the didactic phase, the PA Department Chair, the Director of Education, and the Associate Director of Education have the authority to grant an immediate excused absence to a student for the following circumstances:
+During the didactic phase, the PA Department Chair, the Program Director, the Director of Education, and the Associate Director of Education have the authority to grant an immediate excused absence to a student for the following circumstances:

-- O Death of an immediate family member.
-The student must call the department prior to departure and provide a date of return.
-Excused absence will be at the discretion of the faculty but may be allowed up to one excused day for travel and one excused day for the funeral/memorial ceremony.
-Students are required to provide a death certificate or a funeral or memorial service program and complete and return the absence form within 48 hours of the absence.
+- Death of an individual with whom the student had a close relationship.
+The student must contact pertinent course directors and program leadership to notify of the need for bereavement leave and to develop the plan for bereavement leave.
+Bereavement leave may include up to 3 days of excused absence to allow for travel needs and funeral attendance.
+Students are required to provide a death certificate, obituary, funeral or memorial service program and complete and return the absence form within 48 hours of the absence.
 The student is responsible for all missed lecture material.
-Should the funeral occur on a day when a skills lab is scheduled, the student is responsible for communicating with the course director about a potential makeup day or makeup assignment. - O Accident or unforeseen circumstances making it impossible for a student to attend a scheduled class.
+Should bereavement leave occur on a day when a skills lab is scheduled, the student is responsible for communicating with the course director about a potential makeup day or makeup assignment. - If an individual (with whom the student has a close personal relationship) has an acute life-threatening event or decline in health and bereavement is anticipated, the student can discuss with program leadership if time away from program activities can be approved for the student to see the loved one. - If the student requests medical absence/sick leave on a day flanking the bereavement leave, a school excuse from medical provider will be needed for approval. - O Accident or unforeseen circumstances making it impossible for a student to attend a scheduled class.
 Documentation from a healthcare provider, law enforcement officer, or another form of approved documentation showing evidence of the accident or unforeseen circumstance is mandatory as well as the absence form within 48 hours of the absence.
 The student is responsible for all missed lecture material. - o Military leave student will be required to provide orders with dates of leave signed by their commanding officer before they are approved for military leave. - Court date student will be required to provide documentation showing that a legal entity is requiring their presence in a court of law.
 The student is responsible for all missed lecture material.